Roztocze: Inhabitation

 Main cities or towns of the Roztocze range and neighbouring regions include: Biłgoraj, Janów Lubelski, Józefów, Krasnobród, Kraśnik, Lubaczów, Narol, Nemyriv, Szczebrzeszyn, Tomaszów Lubelski, Yavoriv, Zamość, Zhovkva, and Zwierzyniec.

-Geology and Formation of the Roztocze Region
+Geology and geography

 The Roztocze is a range of hills roughly extending from the southern fringes of Kraśnik in Poland to Lviv in Ukraine.
 Its formation is closely related to tectonic movements that occurred during the Mesozoic era.
 In the Cretaceous period (approximately 100 million years ago), this area was the floor of a shallow sea where limestone, marl, and sandstone were deposited.
 At the end of the Cretaceous, as a result of orogenic movements, this area was uplifted, creating the current geological structures.

+Roztochchia is bordered by the Sian Lowland in the southwest and Bug structural basin in the northeast, and has a topographic prominence of 100-150 meters above the surrounding territories.
+In its northwestern end the range connects with Chełm and Lublin Uplands.
+The southwestern slopes of Roztochchia are regular and have a step-like structure, meanwhile the northeastern section is more dissected and characterized by butte hills.
+The range serves as a divide between the basins of San (whose tributaries of Shklo, Vyshnia, liubachivka and Tanva flow from the plateau), Wieprz, Buh (whose tributaries flowing from Roztochchia are Poltva, Rata, Solokiia and Huchva) and Dnister (Vereshchytsia), which also make it a divide between the Baltic and Black Sea drainage basins.

+Westerly winds contribute to the high amounts of rainfall on the range, reaching 700 millimeters per year.
+In terms of flora and fauna Roztocchia represents a border region between Podolia, Polesia and the Carpathians.
+The range is covered by mixed forests, which take 40% of the whole area; other 30% are used as farmland.
+Among notable settlements located in Roztochchia are Lviv, Zhovkva, Rava-Ruska, Ivano-Frankove and Nemyriv (on the Ukrainian side of the border), Bełżec, Tomaszów Lubelski, Szczebrzeszyn, Kraśnik and Biłgoraj (on the Polish side).

 Early Human History

 The first traces of human settlement in the Roztocze region date back to the Paleolithic era.
 Numerous stone tools found in the area indicate the presence of humans as early as 100,000 years ago.
 In the Neolithic period (around 6,000 years ago), the first agricultural settlements appeared.
 During the Roman influence period (1st-4th century AD), the Amber Road, connecting northern Europe with the Roman Empire, passed through Roztocze.